-- e) Front setbacks must be a minimum of 6 m. - f) Side and rear setbacks must be a minimum of 3 m.
+e) Front setbacks must be a minimum of 6 m.

-- g) Parking must be located at the rear of the RFB, in a basement or in an enclosed 1st floor level. - h) Tandem parking is permitted where two parking spaces are designated for a single dwelling. - i) RFB's should be designed with a single driveway supporting two-way traffic with a minimum width of 5.5 m. - i) Internal vehicle circulation must be: - I. at least 0.5 m setback from a fence; - II. at least 1 m setback from another dwelling; - III. at least 2.5 m setback from a window in a habitable room if the window exceeds 1m2; and - IV. the setbacks should contain plants to soften edges. - k) All accessways, driveways, parking and vehicle manoeuvring areas must be in accordance with Council's Engineering Standards: Subdivision and Development (as amended).
+- f) Side and rear setbacks must be a minimum of 3 m. - g) Parking must be located at the rear of the RFB, in a basement or in an enclosed 1st floor level. - h) Tandem parking is permitted where two parking spaces are designated for a single dwelling. - RFB's should be designed with a single driveway supporting two-way traffic with a minimum width of 5.5 m. - j) Internal vehicle circulation must be: - at least 0.5 m setback from a fence; - II. at least 1 m setback from another dwelling; - III. at least 2.5 m setback from a window in a habitable room if the window exceeds 1m2; and - IV. the setbacks should contain plants to soften edges. - k) All accessways, driveways, parking and vehicle manoeuvring areas must be in accordance with Council's Engineering Standards: Subdivision and Development (as amended).

-- A minimum landscape area of 15% of the total lot area is required. - m) A Landscape Plan must be submitted with a development application for an RFB which includes the nature strip and: - a combination of tree planting, for shade, mid height shrubs, lawn and ground covers; - 50% of the overall number of trees and shrubs are species native to the region; - III.
+- A minimum landscape area of 15% of the total lot area is required. - M Landscape Plan must be submitted with a development application for an RFB which includes the nature strip and: - a combination of tree planting, for shade, mid height shrubs, lawn and ground covers; - II.
+50% of the overall number of trees and shrubs are species native to the region; - III.
 A reticulated sprinkler system should be provided; and - IV.
-An ongoing maintenance plan.
+An ongoing maintenance plan. - n) A PPOS in the form of a balcony or terrace with a minimum area of 8 m2 and a width of 2 m must be provided for all dwellings.
+Development that seeks to vary from this minimum must demonstrate negative impacts cannot be satisfactorily mitigated with design solutions. - where this is not feasible for all dwellings, a communal open space with a minimum area of 40 m2 and a minimum dimension of 5 m should be provided.